Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

-Visual inspection of these error maps corroborates our previous findings, another qualitative one being that the standard and tempered MCMC simulations appear to converge to similar estimates, although the tempered counterparts are much faster.
-We observed in our experiments that convergence is accelerated by about $\times $25 using the proposed tempered approach, a proxy for the speed of convergence being equated to the number of samples needed to go below a given weighted MSE value.
+Visual inspection of these error maps corroborates our previous findings, another qualitative one being that the standard and chilled MCMC simulations appear to converge to similar estimates, although the chilled counterparts are much faster.
+We observed in our experiments that convergence is accelerated by about $\times $25 using the proposed chilled approach, a proxy for the speed of convergence being equated to the number of samples needed to go below a given weighted MSE value.

-\subsubsection{Experiments \#3 \& \#4: Real-World Observations}
+\subsubsection{Experiments \#2 \& \#3: real-world observations}

 We now turn to a realistic meteorological context.
-In experiments \#3, the image observations (available for all points of the grid $\Omega_m$) of humidity, temperature and ozone concentration are generated by the ECMWF numerical simulation.
+In experiments \#2, the image observations (available for all points of the grid $\Omega_m$) of humidity, temperature and ozone concentration are generated by the ECMWF numerical simulation.
 They are displayed on the left of Figure~\ref{fig:7}, together with the related ground truth horizontal wind field.
-In experiments \#4, the image observations are synchronized IASI observations provided by the satellites.
+In experiments \#3, the image observations are synchronized IASI observations provided by the satellites.
 They are displayed on the right of the same figure.

-The table below presents the performances of the different methods ($N\times L$=1e3, $L$=$10$, $H$=0.5) in terms of the error criteria \eqref{eq:MSE} -- \eqref{eq:weightL0_} for experiment \#3.
+The table below presents the performances of the different methods ($N\times L$=1e3, $L$=$10$, $H$=0.5) in terms of the error criteria \eqref{eq:MSE} -- \eqref{eq:weightL0_} for experiment \#2.

-We find the same trend as for the synthetic turbulence data in terms of standard and sparse EPE criteria: the tempered HMC outperforms the other methods with a reduction in standard and sparse EPE of about 5\% and 15\%, respectively, compared to the Laplace approximation.
-However, unlike the sparse EPE criterion, the $p$-weighted EPE criteria remain high using a tempered HMC, and in particular the use of a constant weighting function yields lower criteria.
+We find the same trend as for the synthetic turbulence data in terms of standard and sparse EPE criteria: the chilled HMC outperforms the other methods with a reduction in standard and sparse EPE of about 5\% and 15\%, respectively, compared to the Laplace approximation.
+However, unlike the sparse EPE criterion, the $p$-weighted EPE criteria remain high using a chilled HMC, and in particular the use of a constant weighting function yields lower criteria.
 We deduce that the accurate estimation of the expected error over the entire domain seems to be difficult to achieve in real-world scenarios.
-Indeed, unlike the case where the ground truth has been generated by the prior (the case of experiment \#2), the prior is in this case a simplification of the real-world atmospheric dynamics, and provides only up to some extent relevant information on the probability structure of the displacement field.
+Indeed, unlike the case where the ground truth has been generated by the prior (the case of experiment \#1), the prior is in this case a simplification of the real-world atmospheric dynamics, and provides only up to some extent relevant information on the probability structure of the displacement field.
 Nevertheless, the results suggest that regions characterized by low expected errors can still be well discriminated.